 You are not obliged to instruct a solicitor to advise and represent you in a claim for surveyor negligence, but it is usually sensible to do so.
 Professional negligence claims against surveyors are often complicated and time consuming and a successful outcome can very much depend on the way in which a claim is prepared and pursued.

 To help you decide between instructing a solicitor and pursuing a claim as a litigant in person, we identify and comment on some of the key factors to consider in our guide: Professional negligence claims – Do I need a solicitor?

 If you do decide to instruct a solicitor, you would do well to instruct one who genuinely specialises in professional negligence claims.
 While an ever-increasing number of solicitors claim to undertake work in this niche area, in reality there are very few solicitors who are true specialists.
-To assist you in identifying the best solicitor to act in relation to your claim, we have highlighted seven key features to consider as part of your search in our guide: Professional negligence solicitors: How to find the best
+To assist you in identifying the best solicitor to act in relation to your claim, we have highlighted seven key features to consider as part of your search in our guide: How to find the Best Professional Negligence Solicitors

 Compensation for professional negligence